 As you can see, this isn’t as straightforward as you might like.
 Given that working out how much square footage is needed per employee is not necessarily an intuitive calculation, it’s worth turning to statistics to use as a guiding point.
 In 2012, CoreNet Global data showed it being 176 square feet per employee in North America, down from 225 square feet per person in 2010.
 Reflecting the downward trend of providing less square footage per person, Statista reports that in 2017 the average office in the Americas allocated approximately 138 square feet (12.8 square meters) per person.

-Every company will have its own ideas about how much space employees should have in their workplace, but these figures should provide some guidance on how to choose a figure to work with.
+Every company will have its own criteria regarding how much space employees will need in their workplace, but these figures and considerations should provide some guidance on how to choose a figure to work with.
 So, say you settle on having 150 square feet of office space per worker.
 You can now take that number and multiply it by the number of people who work in your organization.
 If, for instance, you have 70 employees, you will be searching for an office that is at least 10,500 square feet.
+There are a variety of tools on the market to help you devise an office layout that is compliant with COVID guidelines.
+At SquareFoot, we offer a service that can help you plan a return to the office.

 Don’t forget about the executives